mTurner-beepboop/cs30-code-submission/cs30_webapp/api/readme.md

-This is the instruction file for the API of the carbon emmissions web app, it should be updated throughout development to ensure it reamins up to date with all requests the are available for use.
+This is the instruction file for the API of the carbon emmissions web app, it should be updated throughout development to ensure it remains up to date with all requests the are available for use.

 Since many requests may use the same form of JSON request/response, they will be defined here for simplicity.